 Home is where the arch is (2020)

-We felt it was about time there was a new arch for Northfield and this one is going to be very special indeed – stitched by the community, by the community.
+We felt it was about time there was a new arch for Northfield and this one is very special indeed – stitched by the community, for the community.

-A community tapestry
+A community tapestry & history archive

 Discovering Northfield's heritage

-We’ve been having great fun learning about Northfield’s history, heritage buildings and stories.
+We had great fun learning about Northfield’s history, heritage buildings and stories.